-Ga Aquarium.
-Families love the world’s largest aquarium, with whale sharks, sea lions, penguins and a spectacular dolphin show.
+Georgia Aquarium.
+Families love the our world-renowned aquarium, with whale sharks, sea lions, penguins and a spectacular dolphin show.
 Don’t forget to bring the kids by Aquanaut Adventure, a discovery zone for kids.
 If you have time, the Behind the Scenes tour is a must-do.
-Great for all ages.
-(Pictured above.)

 World of Coca-Cola Museum.
-You’ll find the world’s largest permanent display of Coke memorabilia and a behind-the-scenes look at the bottling process.
+You’ll find the world’s largest permanent display of memorabilia from the soda most people prefer – Coca-Cola!
 The tasting room includes over 100 beverages from around the world.
 (Yes, it’s open in 2020, with modifications) Make plans to see a show at the 4D Theatre and pose for a picture with the Coca-Cola Polar Bear.
-Ideal for kids about 5 yo and up.

 Children’s Museum of Atlanta.
 Explore the newly remodeled kiddo museum, with interesting traveling exhibits and fantastic permanent play stations that include science, art and other fun missions that teach while kids play.
 Designed for kids 0-8 yo.

 Centennial Olympic Park.
 This unique 21-acre park serves as Georgia’s lasting legacy of the Centennial Olympic Games.
 The Fountain of Rings is the world’s largest interactive fountain utilizing the Olympic symbol of five interconnecting Rings, and it is a local’s favorite for kids who love to run and jump in the water to cool off from the heat.
 You’ll find concerts, festivals and all sorts of events happening here year ‘round.
-Great for all ages.
-FREE.
+(COP is currently closed.)

 Worth the drive from Downtown

 Center for Puppetry Arts.
 (3 miles) Show your love for all things puppets at the Center for Puppetry Arts.
 Regularly playing host to puppet performances for adults and children, the site is also home to a museum featuring permanent and visiting exhibits.
 Most puppet shows are for elementary age and up, though there are often adult-centric performances, too.

 Six Flags Over Georgia.
-(12 miles) Summer fun for everyone!
-The newest attractions include The New Revolution Virtual Reality Roller Coaster, DC Super Friends Bugs Bunny Boomtown (great for young kids) and Hurricane Harbor Water Park.
-Great for kids about 5 yo and older.
+(12 miles) Catch-your-breath fun for everyone!
+Attractions include The New Revolution Virtual Reality Roller Coaster, DC Super Friends Bugs Bunny Boomtown (great for young kids) and Hurricane Harbor Water Park.

 Omni Hotel Atlanta.
 Omni is located within the CNN Center and next to Centennial Park.
 It includes an outdoor pool and babysitting available.
 Ask about the Omni Sensational Kids program.